Objective

 Provincial governments delegate some of their powers to municipalities.
 Through bylaws and other actions, municipalities can deal with a wide range of matters such as:

-In addition to federal, provincial, and municipal governments, there are also various First Nations governments.
-The structure and authority of these governments differ with each nation.
-There are parameters for reserve governance under the Indian Act, but the full scope of power of each First Nation is largely determined by the agreement each nation strikes with the federal government.
-It can range from minimal governance to self-government agreements with Canada.
+Nations governments differ with each Nation.
+The structure and authority of these governments differ for each nation.
+There are parameters for how reserve governance will work under the Indian Act, but the full scope of power of each First Nation is largely determined by the agreement each nation strikes with the federal government.
+It can range from minimal governance to self-government agreements with Canada..

 Procedure